vlmarkov/simple-profiler/README.md

-# This a simple profiler
+# This is a simple profiler
 * Detects memory leak
 * Measures perfomance